elephantscale/es-training-new/Storytelling/slides/About-Storytelling-Class.md

 ## Pre-requisites and Expectations

- * Basic machine learning familiarity is assumed
+ * Basic graphics familiarity is assumed

- * Have a Python development environment
+ * Have a computer with Excel or similar tools

      - We will set this up in class